ashok-cs/PSP/Unit IV.md

 72
 ```

-Slicing of the list has the following format:
+List may be sliced into part, from  `start` till `end`.

  > ```mylist[start:end:step]```

+The elements are picked in steps from `start`.
 If step is not mentioned, it is taken as 1 as default.
-The slice includes the elements from start index upto end (excluding end).
-The elements are picked in step.
+The element at `end` is not included.

 ### Example
 ```python